mikosik/smooth-build/README.md

 ### smooth-build

-smooth-build is a build tool with strongly typed, statically checked functional language.
+smooth-build is a build tool with strongly and statically typed, purely functional language.
 It features fine-grained, aggressive caching that will make sure no computation happens twice on the same machine, decreasing build times significantly.